A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: i FOL: i mplicit Finite Operator Learning

+To update the network parameters during backpropagation, one must compute the gradient of the loss functional with respect to the predicted solution.
+By invoking the chain rule in combination with variational calculus, the corresponding gradients can be expressed as follows:

-where \(\delta_{u_{\theta, \gamma}}\mathcal{R}\) is zero due to the stationarity of the residual functional with respect to the solution field.
-To compute the loss function efficiently, we discretize the domain and employ the corresponding discrete residuals (Eq. \ref{eq:discrete_res}) as follows:
+Since the residual functional \(\mathcal{R}\) should be stationary with respect to the predicted solution \({u_{\theta, \gamma}}\), the second term vanishes, leaving only the integrated residual.
+Thus, in continuous form, backpropagation corresponds to transporting the residuals through the network.
+To compute the loss function and residuals efficiently, we discretize the domain and employ the corresponding discrete residuals (Eq. \ref{eq:discrete_res}) as follows:

-where \(\mathbf{u}_{\theta, \gamma}\) represents the neural solution field vector evaluated at the mesh points, and the superscript \(e\) indicates that the quantity is evaluated at the element level.
+Here, \(\mathbf{u}^e_{\theta, \gamma}\) represents the neural solution field vector evaluated at the mesh points, and the superscript \(e\) indicates that the quantity is evaluated at the element level.
 Here note that, although the PDE loss presented here is based on the residual, one can also directly utilize the energy functional of a PDE as shown in Table \ref{tab:fe_loss} in Appendix \ref{sec:review_FEM} as well.
 In fact, the energy functional-based loss in Table \ref{tab:fe_loss} was employed for the transient problems.

-This strategy enables the seamless integration of well-established numerical methods into the learning process while minimizing computational overhead.
-Consequently, it allows for the construction of PINNs without relying on resource-intensive automatic differentiation to evaluate the components of the PDE.
+Finally, noting that \(\mathbf{r}\) denotes the nodal residual vector, the update rule for the network parameters can be derived as

+which corresponds to the backpropagation of the discrete residuals during both the PDE encoding and decoding stages.